SirWilliam254/blog/_posts/2021-08-20-sql bigquery.markdown

 To get an overview of how to create a google cloud account and use jupyter notebook to run queries there is a detailed documentation
 [here](https://cloud.google.com/bigquery/docs/visualize-jupyter#:~:text=In%20the%20Jupyter%20window%2C%20click%20the%20New%20button,that%20lets%20you%20run%20queries%20with%20minimal%20code.){:target="_blank"}.
-The free tare grants a massive 1 TB that resets per month, not as massive anyway if not careful it takes only a handfull queries to deplete.
+The free tare grants a massive 1 TB that resets per month, not as massive anyway ,if not careful it takes only a handfull queries to deplete.
 In this notebook we use a query configuration that if a certain limit is hit ,the query is terminated at that point. some of the datasets that are publicly available on Google BigQuery